 A Summer Workshop for Educators on Using Historical Documents in the Classroom

-For decades, our highly successful workshop has facilitated teachers' explorations of the rich holdings of the National Archives, our nation's record keeper.
+For decades, our highly successful workshops at our locations around the country have facilitated teachers' explorations of the rich holdings of the National Archives, our nation's record keeper.
 Participants have uncovered fascinating documents, photographs, motion pictures, and artifacts.
 They have used these to create classroom materials to sharpen students' skills and enthusiasm for history, government, and the other humanities.

-Primarily Teaching will have a national theme—Rights and Responsibilities—matching that of National History Day in 2014.
+Workshops will have a national theme.
 You'll choose a more specific research topic that fits within this broader theme.
-Participation in the National History Day competition is not required.

 - The fee for each of the workshops is $100, which includes all materials.